masaomi/parabatch/README.md

 # Parabatch

 A Ruby script to run a simple batch shell script in parallel on a local computer.
+In the shell script, one line should be corresponding to one independent job.

 # Usage